 The personal injury lawyers at Peter Thompson & Associates are dedicated to fighting for victims and their families in Bangor or Portland.
-If you have been injured in a work accident, call for a free no obligation appointment to discuss your claim at 1-800-804-2004.
+If you have been injured in a work accident, call for a no obligation appointment to discuss your claim at 1-800-804-2004.

 One killed in workplace accident on Odlin Road in Bangor, police say, by Dawn Gagnon, Bangor Daily News

 Workers’ compensation injuries and personal injury claims, Maine Injury Lawyer Blog, October 22, 2010

 What if the person who caused my accident doesn’t have enough insurance?
 Underinsured Motorist Coverage in Maine, Maine Injury Lawyer Blog, September 24, 2010s